alex-james-vukovity/react-file-structure/README.md

 Avoid being so DRY that you sacrifice readability.

 Why?
 Being DRY is important, but not crucial if it sacrifices the other elements of LIFT.
-That's why it's called T-DRY.
-For example, it's redundant to name a template hero-view.component.html because with the .html extension, it is obviously a view.
-But if something is not obvious or departs from a convention, then spell it out.
+That's why it's called T-DRY

 <br/><br/>